cran/lmvar/README.md

 What is in the 'lmvar' package?
 -------------------------------

 The function `lmvar` produces an object of class 'lmvar'.
 In the example above, this is the object `fit`.
 The package provides a number of utility functions to extract information from an 'lmvar' object.
 The example above demonstrates the utility function `summary`.
 There are also utility functions to obtain the fitted coefficients, the expected values, the standard deviations, the log-likelihood, the degrees of freedom, the covariance matrix, the AIC value, confidence intervals, and more.
+There are also functions to carry out cross-validations and to optimize the set independent variables.
 To view the whole list of functions, use `help(package = "lmvar")`.

 Further reading
 ---------------